ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

         In the following example the colorScale object is defined as `WafermapColorsScale(['red', 'blue', 'green'], ['1', '2', '8']);`\
         The generated wafer using this color scale is: ![color_scale](./Resources/color_scale.png)
     -   `maxCharacters` - represents the number of characters allowed to be displayed within a single die.
 As the die values are represented by Floating point numbers, we must have the liberty of limiting how many characters we are willing to display within a single die.
-    -   `waferDataType` - represent an Enum and it can have tow values: categorical or accumulative
+    -   `waferDataType` - represent an Enum and it can have two values: categorical or accumulative
     -   `colorBy` - represent an Enum and it can have four values: hardBin or softBin or binType or floatValue
     -   `highlightedValues` - represent a list of strings
-    -   disabled - it's represented by a boolean value and reffers to the state of the `nimble-wafer-map` component.
+    -   disabled - it's represented by a boolean value and refers to the state of the `nimble-wafer-map` component.
 If true, the component should be rendered dimmed out and no user interaction should be allowed

 The `quadrant`, `orientation`, `dieCharacterCount`, `disabled`, `waferDataType`, `colorBy` and `highlightedValues` properties will be configurable via properties and attributes.
 The `die` and `colorScale` properties will be configurable only via properties and will not have attributes.